ApptuitAI/apptuit-py/README.md

 #### About Host Tag
 The reporter will add a `host` tag key with host name as its value (obtained by calling `socket.gethostname()`).
 This is helpful in order to group the metrics by host if the reporter is being run on multiple servers.
-The value of the `host` tag key can be overridden by passing your own `host` tag in the tags parameter to the reporter or by setting a `host` tag in the global environment variable for tags
+The value of the `host` tag key can be overridden by passing your own `host` tag in the `tags` parameter to the reporter or by setting a `host` tag in the global environment variable for tags

-If you don't wish for the `host` tag to be set by default you disable it by setting the `disable_host_tag` parameter of the reporter to `False`.
-Alternatively you can set the environment variable `APPTUIT_DISABLE_HOST_TAG` to "true" to disable it.
+If you don't wish for the `host` tag to be set by default you can disable it by setting the `disable_host_tag` parameter of the reporter to `True`.
+Alternatively you can set the environment variable `APPTUIT_DISABLE_HOST_TAG` to `True` to disable it.

 #### Restrictions on Tags and Metric names
 - **Allowed characters in tag keys and metric names** - Tag keys and metric names can have any unicode letters (as defined by unicode specification) and the following special characters:  `.`, `-`, `_`, `/`.
 However, if you are looking to follow Prometheus compliant naming ([see specification])(https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) you should restrict them to ASCII letters, digits and  underscores only and it must match the regex `[a-zA-Z_][a-zA-Z0-9_]*`.
 No such restriction is applicable on tag values.